Thank you for coming to the school website to read what school will look like for you when you return.

 How do we enter school?

-You are able to come to school between 8:50 and 9:10 am.
+You are able to come to school between 8:45 and 9:00 am.
 You will come into school through the main entrance and will walk around the building to the rear playground.
 Parents have this information on their part of the website.
-You must come into the gate on your own (parents must stay outside of school) and make sure there is at least 1 metre between you and other children entering school.
+Come into the gate on your own (parents will stay outside of the school gate).
 You may need to wait to enter school but there will be plenty of teachers around to help you.
 You will need to use hand sanitiser before you go into school, staff members will be there to help you.

 How do we leave school?